Championship Bull Riding: History

 In 2013, the Cinch CBR Tour was renamed the Road to Cheyenne Tour.

 CBR's Road to Cheyenne Tour and its subsidiary Horizon Series visited over 70 venues annually across the United States.

 From 2013 to 2018, CBR's televised Road to Cheyenne Tour was conducted in the proprietary 8 Second Challenge format.
 24 riders would compete in the first round, and those who made a successful eight-second ride got paid $500.
 The top 12 riders based on scores returned to the second round, and those who made a successful eight-second ride got paid $750.
 The top four riders in the second round would move on to the third and final round and each rider, regardless if they made a successful eight-second ride or not, got paid $1,000.
 If the event leader rode his bull in the championship round and ended up scoring the most points, he received up to a $20,000 bonus.
 However, in the middle of the 2018 season, due to many requests from contestants, CBR's Road to Cheyenne Tour returned to a previous competition format where 35 riders would compete in a regular season event for a purse of $30,000.
 All 35 riders would compete in the long round and the top 15 based on scores would compete in the championship round.
 The winner of the event would get paid a minimum of $10,000.
 When the regular season ended, the top 35 riders in the world standings (combining Road to Cheyenne Tour and Horizon Series points) would qualify for the CBR World Finals.
 The rider who won the most points throughout the regular season and World Finals was crowned the CBR World Champion.

 The 2018 Road to Cheyenne Tour regular-season events were not televised and CBR went out of business after that year's World Finals.
 The World Finals itself was produced by the PBR and live-streamed on their paywall-subscription-based video-on-demand service, RidePass (which became a free, ad-supported channel on Pluto TV in July 2021).

-After CBR's collapse, the Million Dollar Bull Team Challenge became re-affiliated with the PBR and its events now take place within PBR Velocity Tour stops.
+When Tuff Hedeman left CBR in early 2018, some of the organization's annual events had broken off and joined Hedeman's new tour.
+After CBR's collapse later that summer, the Million Dollar Bull Team Challenge became re-affiliated with the PBR and its events now take place within PBR Velocity Tour stops.
 The bull-riding events at Cowtown Coliseum that were previously sanctioned by CBR are now also sanctioned by the PBR.
+Other annual events that were previously sanctioned by CBR also joined the PBR, some the Tuff Hedeman Bull Riding Tour, and others the PRCA Xtreme Bulls Tour.